Mean and Minimum of Independent Random Variables: Introduction

 We remark that the $\limsup$ in the theorem is necessary: there may be an unbounded set of numbers $m$ such that the ratio $\Pro(X+Y>2m)/\Pro(\min(X,Y)>m)$ gets arbitrarily close to $1$.
 However, as will become evident from the proof, when the tail distribution is either log convex or log concave the limit is guaranteed to exist.

 Theorem~\ref{thm: main} is limited to two variables and to unweighted averages.
 It is natural to ask if a similar statement could hold for an arbitrarily weighted average of several variables.
-In Section~\ref{sec: high} we conjecture such a generalization, and prove it for the case when the variables are identically distributed.
+In Section~\ref{sec: high} we conjecture such a generalization, which we later prove for the case when the variables are identically distributed.
 Our results could also be viewed as anti-concentration statements for product measures, a point of view which calls for additional, perhaps more bold conjectures.
-This is further discussed in Section~\ref{sec: disc} where we also relate our work to the 123 comparison inequality of Alon and Yuster \cite{AY} and its generalzations.
+This is further discussed in Section~\ref{sec: disc} where we also relate our work to the ``123 comparison inequality'' of Alon and Yuster~\cite{AY} and its generalizations.

-One appliaction which motivated Alon to propose the problem is concerned with a growth model for evolving social groups introduced in \cite{social}.
-In Section~\ref{sec: appl} we describe this model and the implications of Theorem~\ref{thm: main} to its long term behaviour.
+An application of our result appears in a follow-up paper \cite{FFsocial}, and briefly discussed in Section~\ref{sec: appl}.
+It concerns with convergence of a model for evolving social groups introduced by Alon et al. in \cite{social}.

 Finally in Section~\ref{sec: idea} we provide an overview of our methods along with an outline for the rest of the paper.